privatenumber/type-flag/README.md

 ## 👨🏻‍🏫 Examples

 ### Using a custom type
-Basic types can be set using [built-in functions in JavaScript](https://www.w3schools.com/js/js_object_constructors.asp#:~:text=Built-in%20JavaScript%20Constructors), but sometimes you want to a new type, narrow the type, or even add validation.
+Basic types can be set using [built-in functions in JavaScript](https://www.w3schools.com/js/js_object_constructors.asp#:~:text=Built-in%20JavaScript%20Constructors), but sometimes you want to a new type, narrow the type, or add validation.

 To create a new type, simply declare a function that accepts a string argument and returns the parsed value with the expected type.